Financial-Times/origami-build-service/README.md

 ## Testing

 The tests are split into unit tests, integration tests, and an older suite of tests that we're in the process of migrating.
-To run tests on your machine you'll need to install [Node.js](https://nodejs.org/) and run `npm install --only=development`.
+To run tests on your machine you'll need to install [Node.js](https://nodejs.org/) and run `npm install`.
 Then you can run the following commands:

 ```sh
 npm test                  # run all of the tests